EdwinCruz13/NodeJS-Lesson/Day 9/readme.md

    **Now, you can exceed and make a complex route like this**

   ```
-  //define a route, then define a parameter names as "userId" and "bookID", those parameters can be reached through "req.params" syntanx:
+  //define a route, then define a parameter names as "userId" and "bookID",
+  //those parameters can be reached through "req.params" syntanx:
 app.get(`/users/:userId/books/:bookId`, (req, res) => {
     var params = req.params;
     res.send(`Hello world from users/book: the userId entered is ${params.userId} and bookId is ${params.bookId}`);